realm/realm-js/docs/docs/api/classes/Realm.App.Sync.SubscriptionSet.md

 ### length

-• `Readonly` **length**: `number`
+• **length**: `number`

-Gets the length of the array.
-This is a number one higher than the highest element defined in an array.
+Gets or sets the length of the array.
+This is a number one higher than the highest index in the array.

 #### Inherited from